OOPS-ORG-PHP/mod_execdir/README.md

 This featurhe was made for <u>highlight syntax security hole of PHPBB</u> in May 2005.
 Also, it has been applied to large business site and AnNyung LInux distribution and verified more than 15 years.

-This feature is provided as the source patch or php extension, and affects follow PHP functions:
+This feature is provided as the source patch or php dynamic extension, and affects follow PHP functions:

   * exec
   * system